 A great way to stop diesel run away is to never have it.
 As far as prevention of run-away there are a few good options.

 - Regular maintenance.

-Regular maintenance is going to keep you from getting into a situation where things are so wearing down and dilapidated that the begin to wear and allow oil to pass and cause run away.
+Regular maintenance is going to keep you from getting into a situation where things are so wearing down and dilapidated that they begin to wear and allow the oil to pass and cause run away.

 - Check on the turbo